Curve Card launched Apple Pay integration yesterday.

 The only obvious upside is if you have a Visa or Mastercard which does not work with Apple Pay.
 You can now get around this by linking it to a Curve Card.
 The same goes for any card you may have which does not support contactless payment, as Curve Card is contactless.
 You can also route foreign currency payments via Curve to avoid the 3% FX fee on your underlying card.

 You can learn more about Curve Card in our main reference article here.
-Curve Card is FREE and, indeed, they will pay you £5 for trying it out if you use our referral code which is in that article.
+Curve Card is FREE and, indeed, Curve will pay you £10 for trying it out if you use our link.

 PS.
 As regular readers will know, you can no longer use Curve Card to pay HMRC for free.
 Unless you have Curve Metal at £14.99 per month, Curve now adds a 1.5% fee to your HMRC transactions.
 In virtually all scenarios, this means that it makes no sense to use Curve to pay your tax, even though you will receive receive points on the underlying Visa or MasterCard you link to Curve.